papis/papis/doc/source/default-settings.rst

 In comparison to the *built-in* papis tui the advantage of the fzf picker is that it is much faster, however a disadvantage is that it is restricted to one-line entries.
+Also it is important to notice that ``fzf`` will **only** match against what is shown on the terminal screen, as oposed to the papis matcher, that can match agains the **whole** title and **whole** author text since this is controled by the ``match-format`` setting.
+However, for many uses it might not bother the user to have this limitation of fzf.

 .. papis-config:: fzf-binary